Water-Melon/Melang/docs/lib/sys.md

 - val - a file path or a code string.
 - data - the data that we want to deliver to the new coroutine.
 - in_string - a optional argument.
 If is set and its value is *true*, *val* is a code string.
 Otherwise, *val* is a file path.
+- alias - the alias string of the new melang script task.

 Return value: